-Text: More reliable than apps because they don’t require as much bandwidth or battery power; information is stationary unlike rolling radio announcements, so it’s less screen use.
+Text: More reliable than apps because they don’t require as much bandwidth or battery power; information is stationary, unlike rolling radio announcements, so text requires less screen use.

 Where we can help: With a Wi-Fi router plugged into a backup battery, home internet might be available if your internet provider has power.

 Consider home backup solutions.
-They can be as simple as a portable battery that keeps everyone’s phones charged and powers a few essentials like lamps, fans, and maybe even a coffee maker.
-There’s also battery backup solutions that have enough capacity to run much bigger appliances for extended periods – either by extension cords or by integrating them to your home’s wiring.
+Home power backups can be as simple as a portable battery that keeps everyone’s phones charged and powers a few essentials like lamps, fans, and maybe even a coffee maker.
+There are also battery backup solutions that have enough capacity to run much bigger appliances for extended periods – either by extension cords or by integrating them into your home’s wiring.
 Remember that trying to save a bit by doing home wiring integration yourself poses a risk for you and workers restoring power after a blackout.

 Where we can help: EcoFlow offers a range of portable power stations suited to everything from keeping personal devices topped off to power your whole home.

 Know how much energy you use.
 Battery technology has come a long way, but you might not realize how much power your appliances draw from the grid.
-Energy consumption can’t be judged on size.
+Energy consumption can’t be judged by the size of the device.
 1 kilowatt-hour can run a refrigerator for 24 hours, but a blow dryer will go through that in 45 minutes.
-Triage ahead of time by checking how long your particular devices draw from a battery.
+Prepare ahead of time by checking how long your particular devices draw from a battery.
 Keep in mind that it’s not as simple as saying a 3000 watt-hour battery can run a 300-watt device for 10 hours; energy gets used from DC to AC inversion and from the portable power station’s own consumption.
 EcoFlow’s portable power stations calculate all of this automatically and display an estimate in days, hours, or minutes.

 Where we can help: EcoFlow’s portable power stations calculate all of this automatically and display an estimate in days, hours, or minutes.

 Buy earplugs.
-An installed gas generator next to a bedroom window may be loud enough that it disturbs your sleep.
-You may not even know your neighbor owns a generator until there’s a power outage.
+A gas generator installed next to a bedroom window may be loud enough to disturb your sleep.
+You may not even know your neighbour owns a generator until there’s a power outage.

 When it’s close